 What do those resolutions look like?
 Here, six trainers share the resolutions they've set for themselves as inspiration for your own goal setting.

-1. Do More Stretching to Reduce Stress
+1. Alleviate Tension to Reduce Stress

 "The mind-muscle connection is real," she tells LIVESTRONG.com.
 "Mental stress goes right into my shoulders, chest, lower back, hips and calves."

-For 2023, her aim is to create a daily habit of alleviating tension and hopefully preventing it by using a foam roller, trigger point ball, stretch strap and yoga poses.
+For this year, her aim is to create a daily habit of alleviating tension and hopefully preventing it by using a foam roller, trigger point ball, stretch strap and yoga poses.
 Focusing on dynamic and static stretches to loosen up and ensure she moves through a full range of motion will also help her reduce injury risk when she does her own workouts, she adds.

 "Plus, I know this work will give me the type of mood boost I need to mellow any mental stress that comes up," Thompson says.